catalyst-cloud/python-openstack-odooclient/docs/index.md

 [1234]
 ```

-For more information on the available managers and their functions,
+For more information on the available managers and their functions, see [Managers](managers/index.md).
-check the [Managers](https://catalyst-cloud.github.io/python-openstack-odooclient/latest/managers/index.html) page in the documentation.

 ## Records